 I’m not objecting to parents pushing for excellence.
-I’ve seen it lead to success when it suited the child.
+I’ve seen it lead to success when it suits the child.
 But I’ve also seen it level kids and wreak havoc on their families.
-Excellence by definition is to be outstanding, to be set apart from the mean.
+Excellence, by definition, is to be outstanding, to be set apart from the mean.
 I think we’ve lost sight of that.

-Yet, in spite of all the warnings I’d heard about junior year, my son’s outbursts that year took me by surprise.
+Yet, despite all the warnings I’d heard about junior year, my son’s outbursts that year took me by surprise.